jalvarado1381/HARDS-Analisys/README.md

 #####4.- Working on variable names.

 I applied the sub, gsub, tolower and paste functions to build the names of the new variables.

+As you can see I had to escape parenthesis characters for being able to eliminate it and having cleaned variables.

 #####5.- Calculating the new variables and creating the new Data Set and taking it to a file.